About the Founders and Why We Created Energy Choice Experts

 Greg grew up in Houston and graduated from Texas A&M with a Finance degree.
 He has spent most of his career in the energy industry.
 He was a part of Enron when it collapsed and immediately got a job offer in Dallas at Dean Foods, the client he supported when working at Enron.
 Greg is currently the Director of Energy Procurement for Dean Foods.

 Scott grew up in the Chicago area, earned a BSIE from Bradley University, and moved to Dallas to work for Texas Instruments in 1989.
 While working at TI, Scott earned an MBA from SMU.
 Scott has had many roles at TI in purchasing and logistics.
-He is currently the Engineering Services Procurement Manager for TI.
+He is currently the commodity manager for Energy and Facilities Capital Equipment for TI.

 Professionally, Greg and Scott have spent their careers saving money for large employers.
 As procurement professionals, we routinely review contracts and proposals to find the best ones for varying needs.
 Fortune 500 companies trust us to analyze and negotiate multi-million dollar deals.
 Because we have decades of procurement experience, we believe we are fully qualified to put the word “Experts” in our company name.